gawashburn/knoll/README.md

 * Support configuring the brightness, gamma function, etc. for a display.
 * Cannot easily write tests against logged output as `stderrlog` does not currently provide a way to control where it sends output.
-* Packaging the necessary frameworks for building with Nix.
 * It seems plausible that knoll could be extended to support Windows, XOrg, Wayland, etc. It is just a matter of finding the appropriate APIs and perhaps making some additional generalizations to the configuration data structures.